 The respective risks associated with the investment assets are presented in the general section of the Sales Prospectus.

-The sub-fund management considers sustainability risks when making investment decisions, as described in the general section of the Sales Prospectus, in the section entitled "Consideration of sustainability risks and the principal adverse impacts on sustainability factors".
+The Management Company and the sub-fund management consider sustainability risks during the investment process, as described in the general section of the Sales Prospectus, in the section entitled "Consideration of sustainability risks".